-You can have a root beer float and cut out the carbs by using sugar-free root beer and substituting whipped cream for the ice cream.
+One of my favourite low carb drinks is a root beer float that uses sugar-free root beer and uses unsweetened whipped cream instead of ice cream.
 I use unsweetened whipped cream because the soda is usually sweet enough, but feel free to add a bit of sweetener to it if you like.
 If you are feeling really lazy, you don’t need to bother whipping the cream at all – just add a little bit of cream to a glass of sugar-free root beer, and you have yourself a lazy root beer float!

 Try to find a brand of sugar-free root beer that doesn’t use aspartame.
 I’ve tried Zevia all-natural soda, which is sweetened with stevia.
-Jones soda makes some sodas sweetened with Splenda, but I don’t think they have a diet root beer.
-I haven’t tried Hansen’s diet root beer, but it is sweetened with Splenda and looks good to me.
-Do you have a favourite diet root beer that isn’t sweetened with aspartame?
-Please leave a comment and let us know!
+I haven’t tried Hansen’s diet root beer personally, but it is sweetened with Splenda, so give it a try.

 - 4 cans of sugar-free root beer

 - ½ cup whipping cream (heavy cream)